iamtodor/data-engineering-test-tasks/README.md

-## This repository is my portfolio with different tasks from different companies for Data Engineer
+## This repository is my portfolio with test tasks from different companies for Data Engineer

 All the code has been formatted by [Black: The Uncompromising Code Formatter](https://github.com/psf/black)